tkaixinn/tp/docs/UserGuide.md

 ### Listing all persons : `list`

 Shows a list of all persons in the address book.
+The list is always sorted in alphabetical order,

 Format: `list`